GoogleCloudPlatform/ai-on-gke/modules/jetstream-maxtext-deployment/README.md

 Once installed the values of the following metrics can be used as averageValues in a HorisontalPodAutoscaler (HPA):
   - Jetstream metrics (i.e. any metric prefixed with "jetstream_")
-  - "memory_used" (the current sum of memory usage across all accelerators used by a node in bytes)
+  - "memory_used" (the current sum of memory usage across all accelerators used by a node in bytes, note this value can be extremely large since the unit of measurement is bytes)

 #### Prometheus Adapter